Calculating Boiler Size for Tank Rubber Lining Steam Curing

-The following technical bulletin presents data on how to calculate the boiler size for steam curing of rubber linings.
+Blair tank rubber lining experts explain how to calculate the boiler size when steam curing rubber linings.
 Blair Rubber’s technical staff is available to provide further assistance with Blair’s products and questions/answers that are not addressed in the following bulletin.

 Calculation for Tank Size for Steam Curing

 Heat loss is expressed as BTU’s lost per square foot per degree Fahrenheit above ambient.

 TF is the final temperature you expect to achieve.

 Specific heat is expressed as BTU’s required to raise the temperatures of one pound of material one degree Fahrenheit in one hour.

 This formula uses heat loss and specific heat of the entire tank.

 You will need the area of the tank in square feet for the calculations.

 To calculate heat loss of a tank sitting on a concrete pad, multiply the area of the roof and sides by 2.4 if un-insulated and by .5 if insulated.
 Add this to the area of the bottom multiplied by .1 and you have the heat loss of the tank.
 If the tank is elevated, use the same multiplier for the bottom that you used for the roof and sides.

 To calculate specific heat, you will need the total weight of the tank and 4 inches of concrete under the tank.
 1/8 inch steel weighs 5.1 pounds per square foot.
 Concrete weighs 140 pounds per cubic foot.
 For open top tanks, assume 1/4 inch thick steel.
 Multiply the total weight by .14 and you have the specific heat of the system.
 If the tank is elevated, use only the weight of the steel.